antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 ## We'd like to talk to you!

-If you already started taking advantage of existing assets on .NET Core, we'd like to talk to you about your experience to understand what we can do to help.
+If you already started taking advantage of existing assets on .NET Core, I'd like to talk to you about your experience to understand what we can do to help.
 If you're interested, please contact me at immol at microsoft dot com and I'll arrange a phone call.

 ***Embedded Tweet***